 Bach Around The Clock is a large Festival of Music: it includes about 300 performers, local and out of state, and offers 29 hours of consecutive musical performances in celebration of the 330th birthday of Johann Sebastian Bach which falls on March 21.

-The Festival takes place on the weekend nearest that date.
+The Festival takes place on the weekend nearest to March 21.
 Bach Around the Clock presents a Wide Variety of Music, representative of the community at large, thereby including many different forms of Music as well as Dance, Yoga, Musical Theater, and other Surprises.
 The program has received the Mayor's Arts Award and many other recognitions.

 "The aim and final reason for all music should be nothing else but the Glory of God and the refreshment of the the soul".